Financial Literacy, Portfolio Rejig Keys To Making Your Savings Outlive You

 At the same time, investment instruments can be checked at regular intervals to ascertain that they remain aligned with the goal of lasting longer than you.

 In investments, small savings schemes, fixed deposits, bonds, mutual funds, etc., may be used after due consideration to maintain a regular income flow after retirement.
-According to Trivedi, one can also use insurance solutions like pure protection, endowment, annuity, for this.
+According to Trivedi, one can also use insurance solutions like pure protection, endowment, and annuity, for this.
 The evolving financial products like reverse mortgages too can help in this planning, he adds.

 According to Trivedi, the two key risks every individual faces from the perspective of financial planning are “living too short”, in which case one is not able to take care of the family’s growth and upbringing, and “living too long” which if not planned properly can put constraints on having a comfortable retired life.”